'Serious outbreak': Emergency WHO summit as monkeypox virus spreads

 The WHO will also be examining why clusters include gay and bisexual men, the paper said, with the US Centers for Disease Control and Prevention (CDC), and British and Australian authorities issuing similar warnings.

-Dr Mike Ryan, the executive director of the WHO Health Emergencies Programme, is believed to be in attendance.
+Dr Mike Ryan, executive director of the WHO Health Emergencies Programme, is believed to be in attendance.

-One potential course of action to be raised will be whether vaccination with the smallpox vaccine, should be used for contacts of people known to be infected.
+One potential course of action to be raised will be whether vaccination with the smallpox vaccine should be used for contacts of people known to be infected.

 Smallpox vaccine